 New ScholarshipThe interests of the core faculty reflect many of the defining concerns of the Program in Race, Law & History.
-We are historians of race in the United States and Latin America, of law and the transformation of the state, of citizenship and claims-making, of Atlantic world slavery, and of race and visual culture.
+We are historians of race in the United States and Latin America, of law and the transformation of the state, of citizenship and claims-making, and of Atlantic world slavery.

 Training Emerging ScholarsBy offering foundational courses in

-American Legal History and Legislation, specialized seminars in the history of slavery and citizenship and in Critical Race Theory, as well as an intensive faculty-student
+American Legal History and Legislation, specialized seminars in the history of slavery and a course on the boundaries of citizenship, as well as an intensive faculty-student

 CollaborationsOur work at Michigan Law assumes national and international scope through our collaborations.
-This vision is reflected in our inaugural April 2011 conference,
+This vision was reflected in our inaugural April 2011 conference,

 American Society for Legal History and the